kumo-ai/kumo-rfm/README.md

 You'll also find a collection of sample Jupyter notebooks.
 You can download, study and modify in order to get hands-on with KumoRFM.

 ## Introduction
+KumoRFM generates predictions from business data:
-Use it to predict outcomes such as purchases, engagement, churn, fraud, revenue, and more:
+- Use it to predict outcomes such as purchases, engagement, churn, fraud, revenue, and more.
-- Generate accurate predictions for tasks like churn, fraud, recommendations and many more
-- Eliminate manual feature engineering and model training with zero-shot predictions
+- No predictive modeling work, no feature engineering, no waiting.
-- Use just your data and a few lines of code to get results in real-time
+- Give tabular data as context, prompt with a SQL-like query, get predicted values in return.

 ## How KumoRFM works
+KumoRFM is trained to understand tabular data and predict new values and connections.
+You prompt it with a SQL-like query and give it tabular business data as context.
+It’ll understand the full meaning and relationships within your data, generate the necessary predictions to answer your query, and give you the answer in about a second.
+The predictions are as accurate or slightly more accurate than custom-trained predictive models that often take weeks to make.

 KumoRFM is a pretrained foundation model designed for machine learning.
 It accepts a set of data tables as input and is prompted by a predictive task expressed in Predictive Query Language.
 The model delivers predictions in under a second, without requiring task- or dataset-specific training.
 The predictions are as accurate or slightly more accurate than custom-trained predictive models that often take days or even weeks to make.

 KumoRFM is built on two core innovations: (1) A pretrained graph transformer: An encoder that learns representations across multiple tables, eliminating the need for custom pipelines.
 (2) In-context learning.
 At inference time, it retrieves labeled subgraph examples as context to inform predictions, eliminating the need for task-specific model training.